 • the location of the workplace;

-• the accredited training programme is in place;
+• the accredited training program is in place;

 • the type of employment relationship; and

 • the formal approval by the State or Territory Training Authority.

 If you are eligible for Australian Government Incentives, you will need to complete a separate Claim Form available from your Australian Apprenticeships Centre in order to be paid.
 This Claim Form should be lodged following: